 For Artega’s Karo, the new owner ElectricBrands is currently constructing production lines at their factory in Göttingen.
 The series LEV will utilise the platform of EB’s existing XBUS, although it is unclear if this will result in design and technology changes.
 Type approval and homologation have already been obtained.
 ElectricBrands expects to build 30,000 mini EVs in the first year once production starts in 2023.

-*The picture shows the Karo as was presented by Artega.
+*The picture shows the Karo micro electric car as was presented by Artega.

 - ADVERTISEMENT -